Target posts strong Q4 profits and sales, but warns of cautious spending as tariffs take hold

 Americans have been pulling back on spending and retailers face a lot of uncertainty in the year ahead.

-Target said that back in 2017, 60% of its products were sourced from China.
-It's now at 30%.
-The company is on its way to reduce that number to 20%, Rick Gomez, Target's chief commercial officer told investors on Tuesday.
+Target said that back in 2017, 60% of its store-label products were sourced from China.
+That's now at 30%.
+The company is on its way to reduce that number to 20%, Rick Gomez, Target's chief commercial officer, said Tuesday.
 That's four years ahead of schedule.
 The company is shifting to sourcing in Guatemala and Honduras and is looking to sourcing in the U.S., he said.

+Gomez said Target can't give specific price increases on items right now because its teams are working out situations in real time.
+For example, Target sells $3 Christmas ornaments, but it doesn't want to go up to $3.60 so it may look to holiday stockings to increase prices.

+As for its $5 T-shirts, Gomez said it wants to keep that price so it may look at dresses where there is more flexibility to raise prices.

 Consumers have already been pulling back on discretionary spending because the costs of groceries have risen so sharply.
 That is an area where Target can be vulnerable because so much of its sales come from discretionary items like clothing, electronics purchases.